 Saniflo SaniAcess 3 Elongated Toilet

-• Ideal for the basement
+• Ideal for basements

 Easiest Maintenance